aarondh/PatientMonitorStation/5-LEAD-ECG-IMPLEMENTATION.md

-# 5-Lead ECG Implementation
+# 5-Lead ECG Parameter Implementation

-The fake heart monitor has been updated to simulate a 5-lead ECG system, providing multiple perspectives of the heart's electrical activity.
+The ECG parameter adapter has been implemented to simulate a 5-lead ECG system, providing multiple perspectives of the heart's electrical activity.

 ## ECG Leads Implemented